innot/AdvPiStepper/README.md

 # AdvPiStepper
-AdvPiStepper is a driver for all kinds of stepper motors, written in Python for the Raspberry Pi.
+AdvPiStepper is a driver for all kinds of stepper motors, written in Python for the Raspberry Pi, using the pigpio library.

 ## Features
-* Uses acceleration and deceleration ramps
+* Uses acceleration and deceleration ramps.
 * Fairly tight timing up to {TBD} steps per second.
 * Complete API for relative and absolute moves, rotations and continuous running.
 * Runs in the background.
 Motor movements can be blocking or non-blocking.
-* Support for microstepping (depending on the driver)
+* Support for microstepping (depending on the driver).
 * Support for unipolar stepper motors
     * Like the cheap 28BYJ48 motor
 * {TODO} Support for Bipolar stepper drivers / dual H-Bridges like the